Faster and smarter in the app... Open app

 It's a haven for lovers of the outdoors, with a lengthy network of trails perfect for hiking and biking, leading to hidden coves, scenic overlooks, and fragrant orchards.

-Vis off the Dalmatian coast, was once a strategic naval base closed to the public until 1989.
+Vis off the Dalmatian coast was once a strategic naval base, closed to the public until 1989.
 It's retained an untouched charm that's hard to find elsewhere in the Mediterranean, boasting rugged landscapes, crystal-clear waters, and secluded bays.

-Vis Town, with its elegant waterfront, is bursting with centuries-old architecture, from ancient Greek ruins to British forts.
+The town of Vis, with its elegant waterfront, is bursting with centuries-old architecture, from ancient Greek ruins to British forts.
 Komiža, a traditional fishing village on the opposite side of the island, is characterised by narrow stone houses and a charming harbour.
 The local cuisine, heavily influenced by fresh seafood and Italian flavours, complements the island's rich offering of local wines, including the Vugava white wine, made using grapes native to the Dalmatian Coast.